kenneth0810/Team-13/meetings.md

 - Attendees: Yue Ying Lee, Johnny Nguyen
 - Team updates: None
 - Group progress: Briefly discussed on milestone 2 assignment.
 Updated Kenneth and Ruben after class about advices from  Professor regarding requirments we chose.

+### 2023-04-21 at 10:30 - 13:00
+- Attendees: Yue Ying Lee, Kenneth Nguyen, Johnny Nguyen, Ruben Martinez-Martinez
+- Team updates: Yue Ying has basic templates for login and register.
+- Group progress: Discussed about the plans for milestone2 assginment, confirmed requirements we could implement in our project.
+Everyone is assigned to work on their respective requirements.

 ### 2023-04-26 at 20:00 - 21:00
 - Attendees: Yue Ying Lee, Kenneth Nguyen